IRL2/nanover-server-py/paper/paper.md

 particularly true for biological systems [@hollingsworth_molecular_2018], which often contain hundreds of thousands of atoms [@brooks_biomolecular_2024].
 A wide variety of enhanced sampling techniques have been developed to tackle the issue of insufficient sampling by brute force MD simulations [@henin_enhanced_2022; @yang_enhanced_2019;
 @kamenik_enhanced_2022].
-Families of such techniques include (though are by no means limited to) umbrella sampling, metadynamics, steered molecular dynamics, generalised ensemble approaches and biasing potential methods [Citations for specific methods].
-Though undoubtedly effective, many of these techniques have certain limitations, such as needing to specify a pre-determined reaction coordinate or collective variable(s), imposing pre-defined constraints or restraints on the molecular system, or requiring a large number of simulation steps and/or multiple simulations to sample the desired behaviour [Citations for limitations].
+Families of such techniques include (though are by no means limited to) umbrella sampling [@torrie_nonphysical_1977; @kastner_umbrella_2011], metadynamics [Citations], steered molecular dynamics [Citations], replica exchange approaches [Citations] and biasing force methods [Citations].
+Though undoubtedly effective, many of these techniques have certain limitations (something about "in terms of flexible exploration of molecular behaviour"), such as needing to specify a pre-determined reaction coordinate or collective variable(s), imposing pre-defined constraints or restraints on the molecular system, or requiring a large number of simulation steps and/or multiple simulations to sample the desired behaviour [Citations for limitations].